fdx-ingenieria/fdx-hs-newGen-embedded-web/README.md

 + foler fdx-hs-cm2-web  is the project part of the new project, we used for initialing testing of the board.

-+ websoceck.py is a small script that works as server websocket.
++ websoceck.py is a small script that works as websocket server .